spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 |**License**                       |[AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)

 Please install the software (including the additional language data) according to the instructions provided by FreeLing.
+Note that you will need to uncompress the source and language files in the same folder before compiling.
 You will also need to install the [sparv-freeling plugin](https://github.com/spraakbanken/sparv-freeling).
 Please follow the installation instructions for the sparv-freeling module on [GitHub](https://github.com/spraakbanken/sparv-freeling) in order to set up the plugin correctly.